Luis Robert Preview, Player Props: White Sox vs. Athletics

 Athletics Pitching Rankings

-- The Athletics allow the fifth-most home runs in baseball (177 total, 1.4 per game).
+- Athletics pitchers combine to give up the fifth-most home runs in baseball (180 total, 1.4 per game).

-- The left-hander's most recent time out was on Sunday against the Baltimore Orioles, when he threw four innings, surrendering seven earned runs while allowing nine hits.
+- The righty's most recent time out came on Tuesday against the Kansas City Royals, when he went six innings, surrendering two earned runs while giving up four hits.

+- The 29-year-old has amassed an ERA of 4.00, with 9.2 strikeouts per nine innings, in 15 games this season.
+Opponents are hitting .283 against him.

 © 2023 Data Skrive.
 All rights reserved.